rpmuller/ePubs/WesternPhilosophy.md

 The origin of civiJ society and of the consequent social inequalities is to be found in private property.
-"The first man who, having enclosed a piece of land, bethought himself of saying 'this is mine,' and found people simple enough to believe htm, was the real founder of civil society/' He goes on to say that a deplorable revolution introduced metallurgy and agriculture; grain if the symbol of our misfortune.
+"The first man who, having enclosed a piece of land, bethought himself of saying 'this is mine,' and found people simple enough to believe htm, was the real founder of civil society."
+He goes on to say that a deplorable revolution introduced metallurgy and agriculture; grain if the symbol of our misfortune.
 Europe is the unhappiest Continent, because it has the most grain and the most iron.
 To undo the